Aravind-Sundararajan/MocoExtendProblem/paper/paper.md

 J_{acc} = W_1 EFF^{2} + W_2 ACC_{smoothing} + W_3 ACC_{marker}
 \end{equation}

-The results of each multi-objective predictive simulation, in which the stability criterion was compiled using MEP, is shown against the results from a tracking simulation (Figure 2, Table 1) that closely-matched experimental data (Denton and Umberger, 2023).
+The results of each multi-objective predictive simulation, in which the stability criterion was compiled using MEP, is shown against the results from a tracking simulation [\autoref{fig:stability; \autoref{table1}] that closely-matched experimental data [@Denton2023].
 As the purpose was to demonstrate the utility of MEP, we did not tune the stability term weights to match the tracking result as closely as possible.

 ![Sagittal plane hip, knee and ankle angles (a-c), vertical and A-P ground reaction forces (d-e), the 11 degree-of-freedom, 18 muscle sagittal plane human walking model used for tracking and predictive simulations (f)\label{fig:stability}](stability.png)